History of AML in Greece

 What Are The Money Laundering Penalties in Greece?

 Penalties for money laundering crimes depend on the type of crime and various circumstances.
-People who commit money laundering offense are imprisoned and fined by Greece.
+People who commit money laundering offenses are imprisoned and fined by Greece.
 Since the Greek criminal code is harsh on this issue, companies should regularly perform AML checks and should not allow financial crimes.
-In addition, the fact that companies are on the agenda with such crimes also leads to loss of reputation.
+In addition, the fact that companies are on the agenda with such crimes also leads to a loss of reputation.

 AML Solutions for Greece

 Sanction Scanner provides anti-money laundering solutions that help companies meet AML requirements.
 Companies operating in Greece under AML liability can quickly and easily fulfill their AML needs with the solutions of Sanction Scanner.